hzhu/paint-by-emoji-submission/README.md

 **Grid**
 * [x] :star: **P1**: As a user, I should be able to adjust the size of the grid by entering numbers into the Height and Width fields.
-* [ ] **P2**: As a user, I should be notified if I enter invalid data into the Height and Width fields (non-numerical data or numbers out of bounds.
+* [x] **P2**: As a user, I should be notified if I enter invalid data into the Height and Width fields (non-numerical data or numbers out of bounds.
-* [x] **P2**: As a user, I should be able to convert the emoji into shortcodes and have them be stored in my clipboard for later pasting (assume the existance of a `:blank:` emoji for the empty cells).
+* [x] **P2**: As a user, I should be able to convert the emoji into shortcodes and have them be stored in my clipboard for later pasting (assume the existence of a `:blank:` emoji for the empty cells).
 * [x] **P2**: As a user, I should be able to clear the canvas by clicking on the Clear button.

 **User experience**